Quantum Late-Time Decay and Channel Dependence: Introduction.

 On the experimental side, few confirmations of these deviations exist.
 At short times, deviations (including both a Zeno and anti-Zeno regimes with slowed and increased decay rates) were measured in tunnelling of sodium atoms through an accelerated optical potential~\cite{Wilkinson:1997sez,ZenoUnstable}.
 At long times, deviations were seen in fluorescence decays of various chemical compounds, such as rhodamine and polyfluorene~\cite{Rothe:2006rma}.
-The decay rate $I(t)$ could be monitored for a very long time with power exponents $\beta$ ranging between $2$--$4$ and its onset (the `turnover' time at which the power law starts to dominate) between $8$--$20$ lifetimes.
+The decay rate $I(t)$ could be monitored\footnote{For fluorescence, it is assumed that each decay event produces one detected fluorescence photon and further absorption and/or rescattering are neglected: the measured fluorescence intensity is proportional to the decay-rate intensity $I(t)$.} for a very long time with power exponents $\beta$ ranging between $2$--$4$ and its onset (the `turnover' time at which the power law starts to dominate) between $8$--$20$ lifetimes.

 Besides these measurements, indirect evidence of both short- and long-time deviations was obtained from photons propagating in waveguide arrays~\cite{crespi}, where `time' is replaced by `space'.
 In nuclear physics, a late-time power law after $40 \tau$ with $\beta=7.4$ in the decay $^8\mathrm{Be}\rightarrow \alpha\alpha$ was predicted in Ref.~\cite{Kelkar:2004zz} by reconstructing the spectral function from $\alpha\alpha$ scattering data.
 In the realm of strong interactions, deviations are expected to be large due to large distortions from Breit-Wigner type~\cite{Giacosa:2007bn,Giacosa:2021mbz}, as confirmed e.g. by the experimental data of Ref.~\cite{ALEPH:2005qgp}.
 Anyway, strong decays are too fast for a direct measurement.